 If you’re specifically considering having your website created by a website company in the top 50 on Google, then the average is a bit higher at GHc3,460.

-Alternatively, if you prefer the services of a freelancer, the average website design cost comes down to GHc827.
+Alternatively, if you prefer the services of a freelancer, the average website creation cost comes down to GHc827.

-That’s a great question.
-Honestly speaking, there are a lot of factors.
-That’s why we found website packages and prices ranging from as low as GHc300 to a high of GHc18,000.
+That’s a great question and honestly speaking, there are a lot of factors.
+That’s why we found website packages and website development prices in Ghana ranging from as low as GHc300 to a high of GHc18,000.
 And that says nothing about the firms that don’t even show their website pricing or estimates.

 - Website Type and Function